ixig/GPT-2_AutoComplete/README.md

 This shows that, if necessary (e.g. due to limited screen space), limiting the predictions shown to just the Top-5 Hits still results in 85% of the editor's word prediction capabilities being retained.

+Prediction results for the evaluation text can be found in `/results`.
+These files are ANSI-colored text files.
+To view, simply `clear && cat xxx.ansi` on a color-enabled terminal window, or Preview in VS Code using the [ANSI Colors](https://marketplace.visualstudio.com/items?itemName=iliazeus.vscode-ansi) extension.

 ---

 The video below shows the auto-completion engine being evaluated on new3.txt -- you can see (based on word coloring) the distribution of the Top-1/5/10 word hits and what types of words were successfully predicted.
 You can pass the `-m` option to `predict.py` to have it annotate the ranked predictions in the output text for all missed words.